 The BMCC invites student entrepreneurs to learn about business models, business model validation, and the business model canvas and then demonstrate their understanding through a video submission of their own entrepreneurial experiences that exhibit these concepts.
 Semi-finalists will then be chosen to participate in live presentations based on the content of their video submissions.
 Please go to our Resources page for information.

-- Teams should consist of 2 – 5 members, and each member must have been enrolled in a post-secondary educational institution in 2017.
+- Teams should consist of no more than 5 members, and each member must have been enrolled in a post-secondary educational institution in 2017.

-- Teams should own at least 20% of the venture they are representing.
+- Student teams collectively should own at least 20% of the venture they are representing.

-- Teams in their entirety must control at least 51% of the voting rights for the venture they are representing.
+- Student teams in their entirety must control at least 51% of the voting rights for the venture they are representing.

 Nature of Venture

 - Ventures must be a conception of the team, at least in part.
-Licensing technologies, from a university for example, is encouraged permitting it has not been previously commercialized.
+Licensing technologies, from a university for example, are encouraged permitting it has not been previously commercialized.

 - Ventures may not have arisen from a previous venture, such as a buyout, franchise, spin-out, etc.

 - It is expected that the majority of ventures will not have excessive revenues gained during the validation process.
 Any excessive revenues will be individually evaluated by the competition’s committee.